 Anna Freud happened to notice his sensitivity and interest in the children studying at the school and encouraged him to study psychoanalysis.
 He eventually moved to the United States and became the first psychoanalyst in Boston as well as working at Harvard and Yale University.
 He would continue to deepen his interest in child development and even wrote the book Childhood and Society for which he is best known.

-Whilst Erikson believed Freud’s theory, he believed that the role of the go was of great importance.
+Whilst Erikson believed Freud’s theory, he believed that the role of the ego was of great importance.
 He believed that the environment in which a child was living helped with their growth and adjustment as well as helping them to develop their self-awareness and identity.

 His theory believes that there are different life stages aka Erikson life-stages.
 These are: